Peggy Eaton: Early life

-Margaret O'Neill was the daughter of Rhoda Howell and William O'Neill, the owner of Franklin House, a popular Washington, D.C. hotel.
+Margaret O'Neill was the daughter of Rhoda Howell and William O'Neill, the owner of Franklin House, a popular Washington, D.C., hotel.
 She had five siblings: William, Robert, John, Mary, and Georgianna.

 As a girl, she was noted for her beauty, wit and vivacity.

-Well-educated for her time and sex, she studied French and was known for her ability to play the piano.
+Well-educated for her time and gender, she studied French and was known for her ability to play the piano.
 William T. Barry, who later served as Postmaster General, wrote "of a charming little girl...who very frequently plays the piano, and entertains us with agreeable songs."
 As a young girl, her reputation was already under scrutiny because she worked in a bar frequented by men and casually bantered with the boardinghouse clientele.
 An elderly Margaret reminisced that, "While I was still in pantalets and rolling hoops with other girls I had the attention of men, young and old, enough to turn a girl's head."

 First marriage

 About 1816, at age 17, Margaret O'Neill married John B. Timberlake, a 39-year-old purser in the Navy.
 Her parents gave them a house across from the hotel, and they met many politicians who stayed there.
 In 1818 they met and befriended John Henry Eaton, a 28-year-old widower and newly elected senator from Tennessee.
 Margaret and John Timberlake had three children: William (b.
 1817; d.
-1818); Mary Virginia (b.
-1819); and Margaret Rose (1825–1855).
+1818), Mary Virginia (b.
+1819), and Margaret Rose (1825–1855).